Name as it appears on the ballot: June Atkinson

 I will also uplift teachers by listening to their concerns and by praising their work through social media and at State Board of Education meetings.
 In my monthly emails to teachers, I will continue to send positive messages about their work.
 I will continue to visit schools and showcase wherever possible, the positive work of teachers.
 Also, I will continue my work with business and citizen groups who are willing to speak out for teachers.

-I disagree with these cuts.
 I will continue to work with the General Assembly to increase funding for public education.
-Currently, the DPI staff is preparing an expansion budget to present to the State Board of Education for its approval and submission to the Office of State Budget and Management.
 As in the past, I will speak before General Assembly committees to share the needs of the public schools.
-I will also work with education associations such as the superintendents’ group, principals, and teachers to gain consensus on the most pressing needs of public schools.
+I will also work with education associations such as superintendents’ group, principals, and teachers to gain consensus on the most pressing needs of public schools.
 Although funding for textbooks is not what it should be, the coalitions of different groups, including DPI, working with the General Assembly did have some impact on getting at least some textbook funding reinstated last budget cycle.
-While the General Assembly does not always take my advice, members in leadership positions continue to ask for my advice and to share public school needs and priorities.
+I will also work with public education support groups, which are growing in North Carolina, to gain more public support in order to influence General Assembly members

-5. Why do you thing some school perform better than others? . . . .
+7. Recently released test scores showed modest statewide improvement in math and science. . ..
+Why do you thing some school perform better than others? .

 In high achieving schools, students have been enrolled in quality pre-school programs.
 Students have more extensive vocabularies when they start kindergarten―an indicator of future success.
 In some cases, they have more community and parental support.
 Teachers have a demonstrated record for improving student achievement and growth.
 An effective principal leads the school, promotes innovation, and creates a quality learning environment for students and teachers.
 Each class has adequate resources, and there are high expectations for each child.
 Students are required to do higher level, engaging projects rather than a focus on just worksheets.
 Students and teachers are given frequent feedback about progress.
 Students have access to social workers and other support personnel should they need those services.
 The focus everyday is on each child and what can be done to improve achievement and growth.
 The environment is inviting.